bakeryproducts/cpp_serve/README.md

 cpp gpu is also up, **350ms/req** on cpu and **10.5ms/req** on gpu.
 For some reason on devbox machine cpu speed is 6 times slower then on my laptop( ...
 Still on crow

+## 22.01.22

+TRT for python-based inf, moved to [cpp-httplib](https://github.com/yhirose/cpp-httplib) as cpp webserver, 30%-ish percent more requests on gpu then crow-based.
+Also there is single/bench cpu/gpu modes for cpp-httplib infer.
+And there is a test_all option for testing all modes